It’s no secret – the TV, film and cinematography industry is vastly in need of transformation.

 DuVernay’s Twitter bio sums up exactly who she is:

-reports that the partnership that would specifically fund Hollywood internships for women, people of colour and those from low-income households.
+Ava DuVernay and the mayor of Los Angeles are teaming up to start a partnership that would fund Hollywood internships for women, people of color and those from low-income households https://t.co/gifvdrPtrF— The New York Times (@nytimes) February 13, 2018

 That number will snowball, with DuVernay confirming a goal of 500 placements by 2020.